-ANMF leaders met with senator Glenn Lazarus in Canberra earlier this week and said the PUP Senate leader pledged his commitment to resolving what the federation described as a nursing crisis in the sector.
+ANMF leaders met with senator Glenn Lazarus in Canberra earlier this week and say the PUP senate leader pledged his commitment to resolving what the federation described as a nursing crisis in the sector.

-ANMF federal secretary Lee Thomas said that with a current shortfall of 20,000 aged-care nurses nationwide, Lazarus agreed with the need for urgent measures to address the workforce problem.
+ANMF federal secretary Lee Thomas said that with a current shortfall 20,000 aged care nurses nationwide Lazarus agreed with the need for urgent measures to address the workforce problem.

-In a statement to Aged Care Insite, Ley said the ANMF had previously been offered a "meeting with my office to discuss Australia’s health system, particularly Medicare".
+In a statement to Nursing Review, Ley said that the ANMF had previously been offered a "meeting with my office to discuss Australia’s health system particularly Medicare".

 Email [email protected]